HomeAll ComparisonsTenzo AI vs Paradox (2026): Structured Interviews vs Conversational Scheduling

 • map integrations and decide where truth lives for reporting

-• agree on a rubric and review workflow if Tenzo is in scope
+• agree on a rubric and review workflow if Tenzo AI is in scope

 Week 2: Build and integrate